About the Project

 Will the City consult with experts in African American burial history?

 The laboratory analysis of human remains will occur at an Indiana University Indianapolis laboratory supervised by bioarcheologists and forensic anthropology professionals meeting the Secretary of the Interior’s Standards and the physical anthropology qualifications under 312 IAC 22-3-4.
 These anthropologists have previously worked at African American burial sites in other areas of the country and are considered experts in the field.
-If those experts determine additional consultation is required, the City will follow their recommendation.

 Will the relocated African American graves be denoted by a special monument or marker?